 - Providing filtering criteria and capabilities – N32 side

-- Filtering criteria and possiblly a firewall – Home PMN side.
+- Filtering criteria and possibly a firewall – Home PMN side.

 The following issues are required for studying:

-- Whether the external entity, e.g., the IPX, which hosts the SEPP, uses certificates from its own CA or uses certificates issued from the Home PLMN and whether the Home PLMN is willing to consider and use, e.g., the IPX's CA as trusted CA
+- Whether the external entity, e.g., the IPX, which hosts the SEPP, uses certificates from its own CA or uses certificates issued from the Home PLMN (i.e., all PLMNs that want to use the Hosted SEPP service) and whether the Home PLMN is willing to consider and use, e.g., the IPX's CA as trusted CA;

-- Whether the Hosted SEPP can handle private addresses of the Home PMN
+- Whether the Hosted SEPP can handle private addresses of the Home PMN;

-- Whether the Hosted SEPP is trusted to enforce market specific regulatory requirements
+- Whether the Hosted SEPP is trusted to enforce market specific regulatory requirements;

 - In addition, the connection between Hosted SEPP and the Home PMN needs protection, e.g., Topology Hiding, filtering criteria and firewall, etc.